-The player with the lowest official UPA Speed (Rating) shall break first with an alternating break format taking place thereafter.
-In the event that two players with equal Speeds play, a "Lag for Break" shall determine who breaks first with an alternating break format taking place thereafter.
-In non-league play, both players lag to the end rail and back to the head rail to determine who breaks first.
+The player with the lowest Speed (Rating) shall break first with an alternating break format thereafter.
+In the event that two players with equal Speeds play, a "Lag for Break" shall determine who breaks first with an alternating break format thereafter.
 Winner of lag is the player whose ball is closer to head of the rail.